RSV-App/axmitchell-service-reservations/README.md

 ### Seeding Database
 - Before seeding, make sure to npm install
-- Log into mySQL from terminal: mysql -u root -p
+- Log into postgres from terminal: postgres -u root -p
 - Enter password if set up with one
-- If 'reservations' database exists in mySQL: drop database reservations;
+- If 'reservations' database exists in postgres: drop database reservations;
-- Create database in mySQL: create database reservations;
+- Create database in postgres: create database reservations;
 - Select database: use reservations;
 - Go to db/db.js to change your user and password on line 4
 - Run script: npm run seed